bryantmharrison/The-Sound-of-Flowers/README.md

 # Travel Cart
 Group Functional Design Project for ME1670 (Introduction to Engineering Design in SolidWorks) in the Spring of 2023

+The ME1670 class I was in was tasked with the design of some assembly with a focus on functionality.
+Each person was to sketch, model, draw, and assemble a minimum of 10 parts for some larger project assembly.

 ## Project Ideation
 After brainstorming, I and my group of classmates (Nishu Ankere, Jackson Foster, J.B.
 O’Neal, Yash Parmar) decided on a project streamlining the cleaning process on airplanes and other similar mass transport.
 We settled on a typical catering cart with modifications that allow automation to ease the work of flight attendents.
 This product is to be designed and drawn in **SolidWorks**.